romanbro/agile_project/Sprint 1/README.md

 ### Members Not Present:

+N/A

 ### Apologies:

+N/A

 ### Summary of Conversation:
+We explained one by one, what each one of us completed yesterday (Tuesday).
+This then followed on to what we planned to achieve before the next meeting and any impediments that may have arose.
+- The front-end website layout has been altered to be more neat.
+- Azure server was set up and tested to get data from the server.
+- Going forward, the main tasks were to begin to calculate the distance using the Google Maps API, and to tidy up the website design.

 ## Day 4 - Scrum Meeting summary
 The Scrum Master for this meeting was Oskar Jankowski.